rsksmart/ri-aggregation/docs/protocol.md

 Signature validity is verified twice:

 1. Rollup signature is verified in circuit.
-2. Ethereum signature is verified when transaction is committed to the Ethereum.
+2. Ethereum signature is verified when transaction is committed to the Rootstock.

 ### 10. Forced exit

 #### Description

-Withdraws funds from unowned Rollup account to appropriate balance of the Ethereum address, corresponding to a Rollup account.
+Withdraws funds from unowned Rollup account to appropriate balance of the Rootstock address, corresponding to a Rollup account.
 Unowned account is an account with no signing key set.

 #### Onchain operation